CX Converging Stereo Camera Setup

 containing both the Ccam club tracking and Bcam ball spin cameras

 Note that the CX Surround's camera are pre-calibrated

 so this calibration procedure is only required for the CX Stereo which is using individual mounted cameras

 Mounting the cameras sideways means the direction of play is then in the vertical direction

 i.e. from down to up in the camera images instead of from right to left.

 You will thus have to move the "Ball Launch position" to the bottom center of the camera image.

 The above shows the converging camera calibration table that is automatically loaded when "Converging cameras" option is selected

-The table consists of 5 values that are an automatically calculated:
+Each row in the table consists of 5 values that are automatically calculated:

 Note that if both cameras are perfectly aimed at the same center line then disparity at the converging point at floor level will be zero.